entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > Retchie et al. (1992, Character 6); Luo *et al*.
 (2025), Character 88.

-> - Retchie et al. (1992) regarded it is a synapomorphy of Bothriolepidoids and Asterolepidoids.
+> - Retchie et al. (1992) regarded it as a synapomorphy of bothriolepidoids and asterolepidoids.

 89. Mesial lamina on dorsal central plate 1: absent (0); present (1).

 > Retchie et al. (1992, Character 7); Luo *et al*.
 (2025), Character 89.

-> - Few researchers have noticed that character, Retchie regarded it is a synapomorphy of Bothriolepidoids and Asterolepidoids.
+> - Few researchers have noticed that character.
+Ritchie et al. (1992) regarded it as a synapomorphy of bothriolepidoids and asterolepidoids.

-90. Mesial marginal plate 1 restricted to mesial wall of pectoral fin: absent (0); present (1).
+90. Mesial marginal plate 1 restricted to mesial wall of pectoral appendage: absent (0); present (1).

 > Retchie et al. (1992, Character 8); Luo *et al*.
 (2025), Character 90.